Arlodotexe/OwlCore.Nomad/README.md

 A lightweight event stream handler framework.

-Nomad is a p2p-friendly library that enables node operators to update and "roam" a state between many nodes with eventual consistency.
+Nomad enables distributing a modifiable application domain across a set of nodes with eventual consistency.

 ### Implementations